-If the repairs are not completed by the date reflected in the HAP contract, unless HUD agrees to extend the deadline for completion of repairs, on the first day of the month following the date for the completion of repairs as reflected in the HAP contract, HUD will reduce the rents to those reflected in the “as-is” rent schedule starting on the first day of the month when the repairs were to have been completed.
-Further, HUD will consider the difference between the “as-is” and the “post-rehab” rents from the date of the effective date of the HAP contract until the date by which the repairs were to have been completed as an overpayment and will offset future HAP payments until the overpayment has been repaid.
+If the repairs are not completed by the date reflected in the HAP Contract, unless HUD agrees to extend the deadline for completion of repairs, on the first day of the month following the date for the completion of repairs as reflected in the HAP Contract, HUD will reduce the rents to those reflected in the “as-is” rent schedule starting on the first day of the month when the repairs were to have been completed.
+Further, HUD will consider the difference between the “as-is” and the “post-rehab” rents from the date of the effective date of the HAP Contract until the date by which the repairs were to have been completed as an overpayment and will offset future HAP payments until the overpayment has been repaid.
 Effective on the date repairs are completed, HUD will resume providing the rents that are reflected in the “post-rehab” rent schedule.
-For transactions where initial rents will be set at the “post-rehab” rents, the PBRA HAP contract will be effective on the first day of the month following the closing on the construction financing.
+For transactions where initial rents will be set at the “post-rehab” rents, the PBRA HAP Contract will be effective on the first day of the month following the closing on the construction financing.
 Owners will be required to submit evidence that they have successfully closed on the construction financing to their transaction manager.

 Method of Adjusting Contract Rents.
 Contract rents will be adjusted by HUD’s OCAF at each Anniversary of the HAP Contract, subject to (a) the availability of appropriations for each year of the initial term of the HAP Contract and (b) the Maximum Rent, as defined below.

 The Maximum Rent is the higher of 110% of FMR (less utility allowances) or the market rents, as demonstrated by an RCS procured and paid for by the Project Owner.
 Where an RCS has been used to establish initial rents or to justify an OCAF adjusted rent that exceeds 110% of the FMR, the RCS will remain valid for five years, the Maximum Rent will not apply for the next four annual rent adjustments, and rents will be adjusted only by the OCAF.
+Where HUD has approved the use of Small Area FMR by project, the Small Area FMR will continue to serve as the applicable FMR when determining the rent cap.

 Distributions.
-Converted projects will not be subject to any limitation on distributions of surplus cash, contingent on the availability of surplus cash as determined by year-end audited or certified financial statements.
+Covered Projects will not be subject to any limitation on distributions of surplus cash, contingent on the availability of surplus cash as determined by year-end audited or certified financial statements.
 To implement this provision, HUD will not apply 24 CFR § 880.205, which, among other provisions, establishes certain limitations on distributions for profit-motivated owners and authorizes HUD to require not-for-profit and certain for-profit owners to establish a residual receipts account.
 Note: Although the PBRA contract will have no limits on distributions, owners will still be subject to any limits on distributions that are established in other governing documents at the project (e.g. a 236(e)(2) Use Agreement).

 Limitation on Rescreening of Residents upon conversion.
 At conversion, current residents are considered new admissions into the PBRA program.
 However, Project Owners may screen current residents only for the mandatory screening requirements established by statute (see, e.g., 24 CFR §§ 5.854, 5.856, and 5.857) and may not apply any discretionary screening requirements (see, e.g., 24 CFR §§ 5.852 and 5.855).